Experiencing firsts are some of life's most memorable milestones. Do you remember buying your first…

 Generally, while an inspector goes through the home to ensure that everything is working properly, they are also looking for any wear and tear that might depreciate over time.
 While it may seem like a lot that the inspector goes through, it truly helps to know what problems are present before the official move-in.

-If you are selling your home, it is crucial on your part to ensure that your home is presented in the best way possible.
+If you are selling your home, it is crucial on your part to ensure that your home is presented in the best way possible by learning how to prepare for a home inspection.
 Aside from staging your home to make it feel livable for future tenants, every other detail making up the foundation of your home is just as important.

 To avoid any issues arising during the real inspection that might raise a red flag for buyers, you may want to consider scheduling a pre-inspection first.
 A pre-inspection will help streamline the rest of the home buying process and allow you to make any necessary repairs.
 Also, some goodwill will come out of this, knowing you have the future tenants in your best interests.